 · Information provided by our third party analytics providers: We may combine information you have provided to us with additional information shared with us by our third party analytics providers, where we both have a lawful basis to do so.

 We use your personal data for the following purposes:

 To process your orders and returns

-We need to use your personal data to process any orders and returns you make in accordance with our terms and conditions.
-This includes processing your payment details where you have purchased products for home delivery.
+We use your personal data to process any orders and returns you make in accordance with our terms and conditions.

-If you have created an account with us, we use your personal data to identify you as a new or returning customer and manage your account.
-This includes keeping a record of your account login details (such as your username and password) in case you need reminding of these in the future.
+If you create an account with us, we use your personal data to identify you as a new or returning customer, and to manage and administer your account.
+This includes keeping a record of your account login details (such as your username) in case you need reminding of these in the future.